 Sleep apnoea screening

-Validation data published on Nature and Science of Sleep, and currently awaiting for medical certification, Dormi O2 is a specific algorithm for estimating the risk of sleep apnoea, of particular interest to various medical areas such as the dental sleep medicine, neurological and pulmonological clinical areas.
+Scientifically validated and also medically certified, Sleepacta has developed Dormi Apnea, a specific algorithm for estimating the risk of sleep apnoea, of particular interest to various medical areas such as the dental sleep medicine, neurological and pulmonological clinical areas.

 As of today, with Dormi, companies producing drugs or supplements can make use of a customized output to identify sleep disorders in order to suggest the use of specific supplements or to monitor the actual effectiveness of a given therapy or treatment afterwards.

 Through a simple download of the raw data, the Dormi database is available to research centers with different clinical objectives: often to share the large amount of data acquired during years of research and clinical trials.

 The future of diagnostics lies in the adoption of increasingly smarter and less invasive tools, technologies and modalities that are nevertheless capable of providing reliable and certified answers at reduced costs.
 Meeting all these requirements, Dormi is already an alternative system to polysomnography for many hospitals and as a screening tool for the detection of sleep-related disorders, turning out to be interesting to different specialist areas (psychiatry, neurology, pneumology).

 It is now well established that the quality of sports performance is closely linked to the quality of sleep.
 This is why Sleepacta has launched a project, in collaboration with AKERN, to develop a dedicated solution for Sport Medicine experts.